 Beware of cross-contact.
 Foods that don't contain peanuts or tree nuts can get contaminated if they are prepared in the same place or using the same equipment.
-Foods sold in the U.S. must say this on the label.
 Cross-contamination also occurs in ice cream parlors because of shared scoopers and other equipment, as well as in many ethnic restaurants where a wide variety of ingredients are used.

 Check the label each time you buy a product.
 Manufacturers sometimes change recipes, and a trigger food may be added to the new one.

 Look for peanuts outside the kitchen.
 In addition to foods, nuts can be in lotions, shampoos, and pet food.
 Check labels before you buy or use them.